Rembrandt in 10 Paintings

 After that, the myth says that Daedalus landed on a shore and prayed to Poseidon to give him the boy’s body so that he could bury him with dignity.
 His prayers were listened to.
 The area of the Aegean sea where Icarus fell would later be called the Icarian Sea.
 The island where Daedalus allegedly buried his son will later become Icaria.

 Nowadays, the island of Icaria is known for its longevity and slow lifestyle.
 It is the exact contrast to the wildly impatient nature of the young Icarus.
-Nevertheless, the cliffs and unwelcoming coasts of this island just complete the picture about the drama of this story and its artistic depictions.
+Nevertheless, the cliffs and unwelcoming coasts of this island just complete the picture of the drama of this story and its artistic depictions.

 Etching was quite a popular artistic medium in the 17th century.
 Its greatest masters made sure to engrave the finest details, such as decomposing pieces of Icarus’ feathers.